Wynntils/Wynntils-Legacy/README.md

 <h2>Authenticating</h2>
 To authenticate in the development environment, you should use <a href="https://github.com/DJtheRedstoner/DevAuth">DevAuth</a>.
-<br> Download and place the `forge-legacy`.jar from their <a href="https://github.com/DJtheRedstoner/DevAuth/releases">releases</a> in `run/mods`.
+Download and place the ``forge-legacy``.jar from their <a href="https://github.com/DJtheRedstoner/DevAuth/releases">releases</a> in ``run/mods``.
-<br> When you first launch the game with the generated `runClient` task, there will be a prompt in the console with a link to authenticate.
+<br> When you first launch the game with the generated ``runClient`` task, there will be a prompt in the console with a link to authenticate.
 No other configuration is required.

 <h3>Alternative Accounts</h3>
 This repository is pre-configured with one main and one alternative account.
-To use the alternative account, you should duplicate, then edit the generated `runClient` configuration.
+To use the alternative account, you should duplicate, then edit the generated ``runClient`` configuration.
-<br> In the JVM arguments for your duplicated configuration, add `-Ddevauth.account=alt`.
+<br> In the JVM arguments for your duplicated configuration, add ``-Ddevauth.account=alt``.
 You will be prompted to authenticate with the new account when you run the new instance.
-<br> To add more alternative accounts, you should edit `.devauth/config.toml` in your local copy of this repository and follow the existing entries as examples.
+<br> To add more alternative accounts, you should edit ``.devauth/config.toml`` in your local copy of this repository and follow the existing entries as examples.
 You may also refer to the DevAuth repository for more information.

 Pull Request